stytchauth/vercel-mcp-example/README.md

 1. Ensure the Stytch MCP Server or Extension is installed.
 If not, prompt the user to add `npx mcp-remote@0.1.2 https://mcp.stytch.dev/sse` to the agent configuration.
 2. Make sure all code dependencies are installed with `pnpm install`
-3. Make sure Redis is running with `docker compose up -d`
-4. Use the `listProjects` tool to find the Project ID of an existing `CONSUMER` `TEST` project.
+3. Use the `listProjects` tool to find the Project ID of an existing `CONSUMER` `TEST` project.
 If there are multiple projects, ask the user which one to use.
 A new project can be created with the `createProject` tool if desired.
-5. Use the `updateConsumerSDKConfig` tool to ensure the SDK is enabled, and is authorized to run on `http://localhost:3000`.
+4. Use the `updateConsumerSDKConfig` tool to ensure the SDK is enabled, and is authorized to run on `http://localhost:3000`.
 Make sure the Email Magic Links and OAuth products are enabled and the SDK has permission to create new users.
-6. Use the `getAllRedirectURLs` and `createRedirectURLs` tools to ensure `http://localhost:3000/authenticate` is registered as a default callback for `LOGIN` and `SIGNUP` actions.
+5. Use the `getAllRedirectURLs` and `createRedirectURLs` tools to ensure `http://localhost:3000/authenticate` is registered as a default callback for `LOGIN` and `SIGNUP` actions.
-7. Use the `getAllPublicTokens` and/or `createPublicToken` tools to retrieve the public token for the project.
+6. Use the `getAllPublicTokens` and/or `createPublicToken` tools to retrieve the public token for the project.
 Add it to `.env.local` as `NEXT_PUBLIC_STYTCH_PUBLIC_TOKEN` using `echo ... >> .env.local`.
-8. Use the `createSecret` tool to create a new secret for the project.
+7. Use the `createSecret` tool to create a new secret for the project.
 Add it to `.env.local` as `STYTCH_SECRET` using `echo ... >> .env.local`.
-9. Add the `STYTCH_PROJECT_ID` and `REDIS_URL` values to `.env.local` as well.
+8. Add the `STYTCH_PROJECT_ID` and `REDIS_URL` values to `.env.local` as well.
 Redis defaults to `redis://localhost:6379`
-10. Tell the developer to run `npm start`
+9. Tell the developer to run `npm start`